Who Is Entitled to Employee Benefits In South Korea

 Workers' Compensation Insurance provides compensation to employees who suffer from work-related injuries or illnesses.
 The contribution rates for employers range from 0.644% to 18.6% of the employee's wages, depending on the industry and associated risk levels.
 This insurance ensures that employees receive medical care and financial support during their recovery period, promoting their well-being and financial stability.

-South Korean law mandates that female employees are entitled to three months of maternity leave, while male employees are granted a minimum of three paid days and two unpaid days of paternity leave around the time of childbirth.
-These provisions are designed to support employees during significant life events, ensuring job security and promoting family well-being.
+South Korean law mandates that female employees are entitled to three months of maternity leave, while, as of 2025, male employees are granted 20 paid days of paternity leave that must be taken within 120 days of childbirth.
+These provisions are designed to support employees during qualified life events, ensuring job security and promoting family well-being.

 Employees in South Korea are entitled to a minimum of 11 days of paid annual leave after completing one year of service.
 This leave allows employees to rest and recharge, contributing to their overall well-being and productivity.
 The specifics of paid leave are outlined in the employment contract.